UK Medicine interviews: tackling common questions

 Prep these questions to give yourself confidence

-Whatever format the interview takes, certain questions are almost guaranteed to appear and you can ensure your answers are structured and thoughtful by preparing in advance.
-Here are 7 common questions which every aspiring medic should expect to answer:
+The ability to think on your feet is important for any future doctor, but with a little planning you can make sure you’ve got answers for the most common questions down!
+Some questions are pretty likely to appear in your interviews, and you can ensure your answers are structured and thoughtful by preparing in advance.
+Here are 7 common questions which every aspiring medic should expect to answer.

-1. Why do you want to be a doctor?
+Question 1: Why do you want to be a doctor?

 This is a classic question that makes every hopeful medic groan!
 Everyone “loves science” and “enjoys helping people” so you need to think of an answer which is a little more original.
 If you veer more towards “I love science”, be prepared to explain why you don’t want to be a scientist; similarly, if you “enjoy helping people”, you may be asked why nursing doesn’t appeal.
 Be careful what you say to this – you don’t want to offend anyone!

-2. Why do you want to study here?
+Question 2.
+Why do you want to study here?

-3. Tell me about your work experience
+Question 3.
+Tell me about your work experience

 As with all your answers, you need to draw out specific examples from your experiences.
 Talking in detail about one small moment that had an impact on you is much more effective than reeling off a list of hospitals you worked at.

-4. You mentioned [x] in your Personal Statement.
+Question 4.
+You mentioned [x] in your Personal Statement.
 Could you tell me more about that?

-Anything you mention in your Personal Statement can be brought up at interview, so make sure you can talk confidently and in detail about everything you have mentioned, from work experience to extracurricular activities.
+Anything you mention in your Personal Statement can be brought up at an interview, so make sure you can talk confidently and in detail about everything you have mentioned, from work experience to extracurricular activities.

 Be wary that any of the extra reading mentioned in your Personal Statement will likely be discussed here.
 Don’t ever risk ruining an interview by claiming to have read something that you haven’t.
 Of course, it’s great to bring up reading if you have actually done it - linking reading with something you saw in work experience or while volunteering is a great way to demonstrate insight.
+It would also help to mention if your reading sparked an interest in a new area of the topic, or if it led you on to read another book or article about it.

-65. Tell me about something you saw in the news about recently.
+Question 5: Tell me about something you saw in the news about recently.

 Sometimes you might be asked about a specific high profile topic (the Charlie Gard case, for example), or interviewers might ask you to discuss something you found yourself.
 It’s essential that you stay up to date with Health news – most online newspapers have a dedicated page for this.
 Try to think critically about what you read; you’ll have to debate this issue and give an opinion on it, rather than just explain it.